 What is a Management Review Procedure?

-Under the AS/NZS ISO standards, there is a requirement for top management to conduct a review of their management system(s).
-This is to ensure the continuing suitability, adequacy and effectiveness of their AS/NZS ISO management system.
+Under the AS/NZS ISO 45001 standard, there is a requirement for top management to conduct a review of their OH&S management system.
+This is to ensure the continuing suitability, adequacy and effectiveness of their AS/NZS ISO 45001 management system.

-In general terms, a management review is a process that helps an organization evaluate its business and team’s performance.
-The objective of the review is to identify areas that need improvement or change.
-It can be used to assess products, services, employees, departments, or the entire organization.
+In general terms, a management review is a process that helps an organization evaluate its OH&S performance.
+The objective of the review is to establish actions to improve the health and safety management system, its processes and fill any resourcing needs.

 A management review should encompass the following: